deta/hiring/platform-engineer.md

 Terraform, Ansible, AWS Lambda, AWS DynamoDB, OS virtualization or Rust.

 ### Here’s what we’ll give you:
-- Compentitive salary and equity
+- Competitive salary and equity
 - Opportunity to cut your teeth on the backbone of a frontier computing project
 - Flat hierarchy in a small, international, and highly-motivated team
 - Significant responsibility, growth potential, and the ability to make important contributions from day 1

-Send portfolio to mustafa@deta.sh
+Send CV to mustafa@deta.sh